 They constructed permanent village sites and produced fine quality ceramics.
 Populations living along the Santa Clara River appear to have increased between A.D.
 700-1100 (Pueblo I-II), leaving abundant and tangible evidence of their presence on Land Hill, along the riparian corridor, and elsewhere in the area of the ACEC.

-There are 22 trails in the SCRR, some of which have interesting names like Rim Reaper, Precipice, and Suicidal Tendencies; all trails are non-motorized - the SCRR Trails Map has keys/icons for permissible access on each trail.
-View Photos is an auto-show of photos in the Photo Gallery, with photos inside Santa Clara River Reserve of Land Hill, petroglyphs, and the Santa Clara River Riparian zone.
+There are 22 trails in the SCRR, some of which have interesting names like Rim Reaper, Precipice, and Suicidal Tendencies; all trails are non-motorized - the trails map has keys/icons for permissible access on each trail.

 The Photo Gallery has photos inside Santa Clara River Reserve of Land Hill, petroglyphs, and the Santa Clara River Riparian zone, with an auto-show of photos in the gallery.

 The SCRR map is a map of the Reserve with unmarked trails showing Santa Clara,Utah, and Ivans, Utah, across US91.

 The SCRR Trails Map is a browser-window map showing the trails with the legend.

 The Small Trails map does not contain the legend, may look better in low resolution monitors.